 NPDES - How to Apply for a Permit

-EGLE's Water Resources Division (WRD), uses an MiWaters, a permitting and compliance database.
-MiWaters enables Michigan to fulfill federal electronic reporting requirements and providing an online component for access to public information.
-The focus of MiWaters is permitting and compliance, including National Pollutant Discharge Elimination System (NPDES) Permits (including storm water permits) and Groundwater Discharge Permits.
+EGLE's Water Resources Division (WRD), uses MiEnviro, a permitting and compliance database.
+MiEnviro enables Michigan to fulfill federal electronic reporting requirements and providing an online component for access to public information.
+The focus of MiEnviro is permitting and compliance, including National Pollutant Discharge Elimination System (NPDES) Permits (including storm water permits) and Groundwater Discharge Permits.
 It also includes electronic reporting of untreated or partially treated sanitary wastewater.

-One of our focuses in developing MiWaters is to create a system that makes it easier for the WRD to communicate with, and provide services electronically to, our regulated community.
-Below is a list of some of the functions and features that MiWaters provides:
+One of our focuses in developing MiEnviro is to create a system that makes it easier for the WRD to communicate with, and provide services electronically to, our regulated community.
+Below is a list of some of the functions and features that MiEnviro provides:

 - Permit applications will be submitted electronically.